cesarvr/Spring-Boot/README.md

 Then go to the Maven section and choose your Maven version, for this guide I will choose 3.5.3 and set the name to **Maven353** as we going to need it later.

 Then press save.
-We finish the boring part, let’s create our pipeline.
+We've finish with the boring part, so now let’s create our pipeline.

 <br><br>